Indoor Air Quality

 If there is a serious air quality problem in the home, such as extensive mold growth behind walls, ceilings or under carpets and flooring, do not tackle it without the proper protective clothing and respiratory protection such as a facemask with a filtration rating of N-95 or better.
 Clean-up efforts may disturb mold spores, releasing them into the air.
 If the problem cannot be cleaned up safely, consider hiring an air quality or remediation specialist.
 In addition, EPA’s indoor air quality (IAQ) information specialists are available to answer questions and concerns at 1-800-438-4318.

-Remodeling or building a new home
+Remodeling or Building a New Home

 If there are plans to remodel or build a new home, this is an excellent opportunity to incorporate the appropriate heating, ventilating, and air conditioning system (HVAC) specifications for good indoor air.
 The United States Environmental Protection Agency (USEPA) guide “Inside Story” can assist in selecting building materials to minimize indoor air irritants and allergens that may trigger asthma symptoms.
 Learn more about remodeling or building an asthma-friendly home.